Education—A Better Future

 Moon In The Pond is committed to education about small-scale, diverse, eco-agriculture and local food production because we need it!

 Not long ago most people lived relatively near the farms that grew their food.
-Our grandparents had a close, if not intimate, relationship with farmers and with nature.
-Those relationships infused communities with the values of respect and awareness of oneself, others, and the planet in a natural, real and living web of interdependence.
-That closeness to the origin of food gives a sense of one’s place in the natural world.
+Our grandparents had a close, personal if not intimate, relationship with farmers and with nature.
+Those relationships infused communities with the values of respect and awareness of oneself, of others, and of the planet.
+They formed a natural, real and living web of interdependence.
+That closeness to the origin of food gave a sense of one’s place in the natural world.

-The past 40-60 years saw an accelerated move away from the land.
-Steady suburbanization of our culture, and industrialization of our farms and food systems have weakened our relationships to and understanding of our bodies, each other, our communities, and the world.
+In the past 40-60 years an accelerated move away from the land, the steady suburbanization of our culture, and industrialization of our farms and food systems have weakened our relationships to, and understanding of our bodies, each other, our communities, and the world.
 We need to move in the other direction—closer to the land.

 Many established farms have stopped taking apprentices and interns.
 Many farms don’t encourage or even allow visitors.
 This redoubles our resolve to have people see, experience and learn at Moon In The Pond Farm.
 If people can’t know, see, feel or smell a farm, how can they understand farming?
 TV, video games, and apps won’t do it.
 We believe teaching people about farms and educating potential young farmers is imperative to the continuation of sustainable agriculture and the preservation of its traditional practices and wisdom.
 Sustainable agriculture is simply not sustainable without a new generation of farms to continue and expand our work.